Gazprom seeks intergovernmental resolution to EU antitrust charges

-BRUSSELS (Reuters) - Russian gas giant Gazprom (GAZP.MM) rejected antitrust charges leveled against it on Wednesday by the European Union and said it expected the case to be resolved by undertakings between the EU and the Russian government.
+BRUSSELS, April 22 (Reuters) - Russian gas giant Gazprom rejected antitrust charges leveled against it on Wednesday by the European Union and said it expected the case to be resolved by undertakings between the EU and the Russian government.

 “Gazprom considers the objections put forward by the European Commission to be unfounded,” it said in a statement, insisting that its pricing and other policies were in line with legislation.